 Context of the guidelines publications

-Asking investors about their preferences for sustainable investing should become part of the routine for financial advisors and asset managers in a couple of weeks now.
-The official date is on the 2nd of August.
+Asking investors about their preferences for sustainable investing has become part of the routine for financial advisors and asset managers since the 2nd of August.

 This new rule will apply under Insurance Distribution Directive (IDD) and under Markets in Financial Instruments Directive (MiFID) (see related Delegated Regulation).
 This means it will apply both for banks, wealth management companies and insurance companies.